AarifahUllah/autopilots/Capstone world (Gazebo)/start_up.md

 The .world file uses XML and SDF standards.
 Models were used to include drones and ArUco markers. <br>

-Now, other simulations c=and programs can be written to make the drone model fly within this .world (think of .launch scripts).</p>
+Now, other simulations and programs can be written to make the drone model fly within this .world (think of .launch scripts).</p>

 ![capstone world_directory](https://github.com/user-attachments/assets/2255394d-d981-472e-938d-cdabfe288d9c)